ichortower/PositionalAudio/docs/author-guide.md

 jukebox like any other.
 If you don't want your tracks appearing there, [make sure to account for it](https://stardewvalleywiki.com/Modding:Jukebox_tracks).

+### Cues With Multiple File Paths

+When patching `Data/AudioChanges`, you can specify as many file paths as you wish for a given audio cue: as normal, one file will be chosen at random when the cue is played.
+For cues with Looped: true, this means that the selected file will loop and continue to play until the cue stops, typically by conditions changing or by the player leaving the location.
+If Looped is false, the cue will be replayed, so a new random selection will be made.

 ## New Game State Queries